Pack 64 Information

 When Does Pack 64 Meet?

-We meet at 7pm, the fourth Monday of each month at Schilling School.
+We meet at 7pm, the fourth Monday of each month.
 (Dens meet 1 to 2 times a month based upon schedules).

 What Activities Do Cub Scouts Do?

 Pinewood Derby Race, Overnight Camping, Day Camp, Field Trips, Crafts, Advancements, Swimming, Service Projects, Sports, Hiking and Much More!!